cloudoperators/greenhouse-extensions/thanos/README.md

 If you deploy the plugin with the default values, Thanos compactor will be shipped too and use the same secret (`$THANOS_PLUGIN_NAME-metrics-objectstore`) to retrieve, compact and push back timeseries.

-It will use a 100Gi PVC to not extensively occupy ephermeral storage.
-Depending on the amount of metrics this might be not enought and bigger volumes are needed.
-It is always safe to delete the compactor volume and increase it as needed.
+Based on experience, a 100Gi-PVC is used in order not to overload the ephermeral storage of the Kubernetes Nodes.
+Depending on the configured retention and the amount of metrics, this may not be sufficient and larger volumes may be required.
+In any case, it is always safe to clear the volume of the compactor and increase it if necessary.

 The object storage costs will be heavily impacted on how granular timeseries are being stored (reference [Downsampling](https://thanos.io/tip/components/compact.md/#downsampling)).
 These are the pre-configured defaults, you can change them as needed: